hackingmaterials/automatminer/docs/source/index.rst

    :width: 70%

-But if the model's hyperparameters are adjusted to improve its CV score, reporting the CV score as the generalization error is incorrect, because the model may have been overfit to the training dataset.
+But if the model's hyperparameters are adjusted to improve its CV score, reporting the CV score as the generalization error introduces model selection bias into the error estimate.
+In other words, you are implicitly introducing test set knowledge into the model's training.

 .. image:: _static/cv_overfit.png
    :alt: cv_overfit